vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/Deploy Multi-site Spring application using Tanzu Data on TAS.md

 ![Policy-screenshot](./img/multi-site-spring-app/app-03.png)

-5. Create an Exchange in Region 2 of RabbitMQ with the same name as present in Region 1.
+5. Create an Exchange in Region 2 of Tanzu RabbitMQ with the same name as present in Region 1.
    Navigate to **Exchanges** and Add a new exchange.
    - **Name** - Name of the exchange (keep it the same as the one present in Region 1).
    - **Type** - topic